smartadserver/smart-inapp-bidding-android/Amazon/README.md

 ### Make an ad call with the Amazon bidder adapter

 You can now make an ad call using the _Smart Display SDK_.
-Simply provide the adapter instance created earlier to Smart's AdView when loading it.
+Simply provide the adapter instance created earlier to Smart's ad view, or interstitial manager, when loading it.
 If this instance is ```null```, the _Smart Display SDK_ will make an ad call without in-app bidding so you will still get an ad.

-    sasAdView.loadAd(yourSiteID, yourPageId, yourFormatId, true, targetString, bannerResponseHandler, bidderAdapter);
+    // for a banner
+    bannerView.loadAd(new SASAdPlacement(<the site ID>, <the page ID>, <the format ID>), bidderAdapter);

+    // for an interstitial
+    interstitialManager.loadAd(bidderAdapter);

 At this point, the adapter and the _Smart Display SDK_ will take care of everything so the most valuable ad will be displayed automatically.